What is the difference between USPA vs. USAPL?

 3.)
 Since the USAPL has split from the IPF, they no longer have an approved equipment list, it just must meet the required specifications.
 For USPA, they do have an approved equipment list, but it is fairly vast and all major brands are included on it.

 4.)
 In the USPA you can use elbow sleeves on squats and in the USAPL you cannot.
 This is a very minor thing, but it is a difference.

 5.)
-While both federations have a national and world championship, USAPL’s are much more popular and competitive.
+While both federations have a national championship, USAPL’s are much more popular and competitive.
 The absolute best lifters in the USAPL all competed at nationals, and the winners of nationals have the opportunity to possibly compete at worlds.
 USPA has these same competitions, but they do not usually attract the “best”.
 In recent years though, the USPA US Open has started to become this type of “world championship” competition that the USPA needed.

 7.)
 USPA allows you to use the “lift-off” person of choice on bench press, many times your coach or friend, where in the USAPL there is a designated person that handles the lift-offs for all lifters.